jag1g13/pycgtool/docs/file-formats.md

 Two bead names on a line defines a bond length, three defines an angle, and four defines a dihedral.

 If no angles are defined for a molecule, PyCGTOOL will construct all angles from the list of bonds.
-This may also be enabled for dihedrals via the `--generate_dihedrals` flag, but is not recommended as in most cases coarse-grained models do not require dihedrals.
+This may also be enabled for dihedrals via the `--generate-dihedrals` flag, but is not recommended as in most cases coarse-grained models do not require dihedrals.
 Additionally, any angles inside a triangle of bond lengths are excluded from the output as they often cause simulation stability issues when used in conjunction with LINCS.

 ```